 Mitigate Loss Real-Time

-To identify and stop fraud in real-time, even from first-time callers, you need the ability to calculate risk real-time.
+To identify and stop fraud in real-time, even from first-time callers, you need the ability to calculate risk in real-time.
 Real-time calculations of risk scores eliminate time lag between account compromise and fraud attempt.
+The eradication of these time lags means less fraud loss for your organization as perpetrators are thwarted in real-time.

 Employ Predictive Analytics